elgopher/logstore/README.md

 # Project Plan

-## MVP - minimal number of features, not optimized yet
+## MVP - minimal number of features, not optimized yet, final API proposal

 * [x] API for writing and reading entries from a log
 * [x] Use segments in order to implement efficient compaction